adlnet/xAPI-Spec/xAPI.md

 * [Verb](#def-verb)

 <a name="def-activity" />
-__Activity__: : An activity can be a unit of instruction, experience, or performance that is to be tracked used Statements in a meaningful combination with an Actor and a Verb.
+__Activity__: A thing with which to be interacted.
+An Activity can be a unit of instruction, experience, or performance that is to be tracked in meaningful combination with a Verb.
+Interpretation of ‘Activity’ is broad, meaning that Activities can even be tangible objects.
+In the statement "Anna tried a cake recipe”: the recipe constitutes the Activity in terms of the xAPI statement.
+Other examples include a book, an e-learning course, a hike or a meeting.

 <a name="def-activity-provider" />
 __Activity Provider (AP)__: The software object that is communicating with